Anyone accused of a sex crime will face a great deal of uncertainty and will likely have a lot of questions.

 If you or a loved one has been accused of committing a criminal sex offense, you need a detail-oriented, accessible, and thorough attorney with experience in the area.

 We are dedicated to being there for you every step of the way and pride ourselves on the access we give our clients.
-Contact us today to speak with our experienced attorneys.
+Contact us online or call (651) 222-6603 today or to speak with our experienced attorneys.